GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->

- * `kubernetes.io/user`: signs certificates that can be used as client certificates by human users talking to the cluster.
-   1. Trust distribution: signed certificates must be verifiable by the cluster CA.
-   2. Permitted subjects - Subject name must be a valid "user" name.
-   3. Permitted x509 extensions - honors key usage extensions and discards other extensions.
-   4. Permitted key usages - Must be exactly `["digital signature", "key encipherment", "client auth"]`.
-   5. Expiration/certificate lifetime - set by the `--mtls-signing-duration` option for the kube-controller-manager implementation of this signer (*).
-   6. CA bit allowed/disallowed - not allowed.

  * `kubernetes.io/serviceaccount`: signs certificates that can be used as client certifficates by serviceaccounts within the cluster.
    1. Trust distribution: signed certificates must be verifiable by the cluster CA.
    2. Permitted subjects - Subject must match the fully qualified name of a namepsaced serviceaccount, i.e. `system:serviceaccount:default:default` or `system:serviceaccount:kube-system:cluster-autoscaler`
    3. Permitted x509 extensions - honors subjectAltName and key usage extensions and discards other extensions.
    4. Permitted key usages - Must include `["digital signature", "key encipherment", "client auth"]` and may include `["server auth"]`.
-   5. Expiration/certificate lifetime - set by the `--mtls-signing-duration` option for the kube-controller-manager implementation of this signer (*).
+   5. Expiration/certificate lifetime - set by the `--s-signing-duration` option for the kube-controller-manager implementation of this signer (*).
    6. CA bit allowed/disallowed - not allowed.

- * `kubernetes.io/service`: signs certificates that can be used as TLS server certificate by pods running as services within the cluster.
-   1. Trust distribution: signed certificates must be verifiable by a CA that is well defined and accessible by pods.
-   2. Permitted subjects - no subject restrictions but approvers may choose to not approve or sign.
-   3. Permitted x509 extensions - honors subjectAltName and key usage extensions and discards other extensions.
-SubjectAltName must match the format `service.namespace.cluster.local`, where `cluster.local` is the cluster's DNS Suffix.
-   4. Permitted key usages - Must be exactly `["digital signature", "key encipherment", "server auth"]`.
-   5. Expiration/certificate lifetime - set by the `--mtls-signing-duration` option for the kube-controller-manager implementation of this signer (*).
-   6. CA bit allowed/disallowed - not allowed.

-(*) This value will default to `--cluster-signing-duration` if not specified (and for MVP this flag may not be implemented).
+(*) This value will default to `--cluster-signing-duration` if not specified.

 ### User Stories (Optional)